jeldrint/Blog-API-Server/README.md

 * May 17
     - i think I need to incorporate reactjs na.
 I have some problems with the EJS regarding the buttons. (currently implementing vite+reactjs)

+* May 18
+    - need gumawa ng 2 separate repos for the front end. first time ko ito gawin soo

+May 19 - 26
+-
+    - comments (also for common account)
+    - published / unpublished posts
+        * unpublished posts can be viewed by the blog authors?
+        * published posts can be viewed by common accounts as well as the public